hackclub/jams/jams/singles/online-store/en-US.md

 ### Left Sidebar

-Here, you'll keep track the current objects in your design (text, shapes, images), and be able to access assets & pages (we'll go over this later).
+Here, you'll keep track of the current objects in your design (text, shapes, images), and be able to access assets & pages (we'll go over this later).

 ![Toolbar](https://cloud-i2t8xhz0p-hack-club-bot.vercel.app/0pasted_image_20230716011117.png)